Fishing On The Missouri River Is Excellent

 Like us on Facebook – for up-to-date reports from our businesses and the area.

-At Gettysburg the bite is good with anglers fishing in around 10-25 feet – again, using jigs and minnows, crawlers and leeches – all bait seems to be working here too.
-The smallmouth population is excellent and the bite is excellent!
-You’ll have to do a lot of sorting with the walleye here as in other areas on the river.
+At Gettysburg the bite is good with anglers fishing in around 10 to 30 feet – again, using jigs and minnows with some starting to use crawlers – all bait seems to be working here too.
+The smallmouth population is excellent and the bite is on!

-Fishing on all of Lake Sharpe is outstanding from the Oahe Dam down to West Bend and on to Big Bend Dam – the entire length of the lake.
-You’ll have to do lots of sorting of fish to get over the 15 inch size, but there are plenty to catch.
-The size limit will be coming off during July and August.
-Not unusual to catch 50-100 per boat.
-All areas seem to be good.
-Main bait being used is Lindy rigs with a shiner or a jig and minnow or spinners and leeches.
-Some are using Lindy rigs with leeches, shiners and crawlers.
-Shore fishing from the tailrace below the dam to the Stilling Basin is still excellent.
+Fishing on all of Lake Sharpe is still excellent from the Oahe Dam down to West Bend and on to Big Bend Dam.
+You’ll have to do some sorting of fish, but there are plenty to catch.
+All areas seem to be good – the stilling basin, bluffs, Farm Island, or Antelope Creek.
+Main bait being used is Lindy rigs with a shiner or a jig and minnow.
+Fishing in the Stilling Basin is still excellent.
 Catfish, northern, smallmouth and white bass are also being caught.

 Around Big Bend Dam on Lake Sharpe there is a very good smallmouth bite.
-Walleye are still mainly on the flats and points – and shallow.
-The area from the Grain Bins to Iron nation has seen a good bite this past week.
-Anglers are using bottom bouncers, minnows, crawlers and leeches.
+Walleye are mainly on the flats and points.
+Anglers are u

-In the Platte area the fishing results have been really good with lots of limits coming in.
-Again Jigs and minnows, crawlers and leeches seem to work best in 15-25 feet.
-The fish are looking good.
+In the Platte area the fishing results are getting better with limits coming in.
+Again Jigs and minnows seem to work best, with some still pulling plugs.
 The smallmouth bite is going well – in the bays and shallow waters – and from shore.

 At the Pickstown - Wagner – Lake Andes area fishing is still excellent below the Fort Randall Dam, with anglers pulling plugs or using jigs and minnows.
-Above the dam from North Point, South Scalp Creek and White Swan all the way to Pease creek it’s awesome.
-Anglers are using jigs and minnows, crawlers and leeches – in about 10-20 feet with 8-10 feet for walleye a good depth.
+Above the dam, the North Point area and up has limits coming in.
+Anglers are using jigs and minnows and some still pulling plugs in around 4-15 feet.
 Shore fishing is excellent all over this area too.
-Good reports are still coming in on the small mouth bass, northern, perch and crappie bite.
+Good reports have been coming in on the small mouth bass, northern, perch and crappie bite below the dam.
+Some crappie are dinner plate size!
+Anglers can catch just about everything.

 Prairie Dog Bay and South Shore have new large parking lots by the boat docks – check them out!!

-Around Lewis & Clark Lake walleye are being caught trolling from the Marina to Gavin’s Point/Colonies and Boy Scout area – on jigs and minnows.
+Around Lewis & Clark Lake walleye are being caught on jigs and minnows.

 Springfield Area – anglers are catching walleye on jigs & minnows and are trolling.